• Skip to primary navigation

 Days can range from incredibly exciting (you arrive in a town or find some trail magic), to average (you see some day hikers and maybe take a river swim), to awful (you fall, you throw up, you run out of water, you die).

-Over the course of the trail you are guaranteed to experience many of each: amazing days, a lot of average days, and some “what the hell am I doing” days.
+Throughout the trail, you are guaranteed to experience many of each: amazing days, many average days, and some “what the hell am I doing” days.
 But if the trail has taught us anything, it’s that adaptability and perseverance (and water) are the keys to survival in the wilderness.

-Although the daily routine varies dramatically over the course of the trail, I have attempted to summarize the takings place of a “typical” day below:
+Although the daily routine varies dramatically throughout the trail, I have attempted to summarize the takings place of a “typical” day below:

 PCT Desert Campsite Tent Pack